HOW TO SET UP GOOGLE ANALYTICS GOALS

 - Do not use it for e-commerce goals.
-It is far better to use the ecommerce tracking instead.
+It is far better to use eCommerce tracking instead.

 - What do you track with this goal?
-You will be able to see how many people are completed that particular action.
+You will be able to see how many people have completed that particular action.

-- Ensure “thank you” page url is unique.
-In order for this to work properly, ensure there are no other way for people to reach your “thank you” or “confirmation” pages apart from completing the action those “thank you” pages are meant to be.
+- Ensure “thank you” page URL is unique.
+In order for this to work properly, ensure there is no other way for people to reach your “thank you” or “confirmation” pages apart from completing the action those “thank you” pages are meant to be.

 - Allows for up to 20 funnel steps.
-What this means? a funnel step is the expected pages visited before completed that destination goal.
-Hopefully your destination goals do not need 20 funnel steps as this is a large amount of steps and likely you will not get many conversion, however Google Analytics allows for up to 20 funnel steps.
+What does this mean? a funnel step is the expected pages visited before completed that destination goal.
+Hopefully, your destination goals do not need 20 funnel steps as this is a large number of steps and likely you will not get any conversion, however, Google Analytics allows for up to 20 funnel steps.

 - Event tracking set up needed first.
 You will need to set up event tracking first so that events are included in your reports and then you can configure an event as a goal.

-- What does it measure? it measure interactions occurring on your website.
+- What does it measure? it measures interactions occurring on your website.

 - What type of interactions?
 These could be watching a video, downloading a pdf or clicks on links or buttons or any other interaction on your site.

-- What are engagement goals?
-Engagement goals are time based or page viewed based.
+- What are the engagement goals?
+Engagement goals are time-based or page viewed based.
 Engagement based goals which are goals about people spending a certain amount of time on your website or viewing a certain number of pages.

 - Engagement goals will inflate your overall conversion numbers.
-Be careful when deciding setting up this goals as they will inflate your overall conversion numbers.
+Be careful when deciding setting up these goals as they will inflate your overall conversion numbers.